 1. Remote Candidate Sourcing

-Traditional recruiting methods, like job fairs, are no longer the most effective way to source candidates.
+Traditional recruiting methods, like job fairs, are only one effective way to source candidates.
 Recruiters need fast recruitment methods to source the best talent possible.
 This can lead to various challenges in talent acquisition for several reasons, including increasing candidate skills gaps.
 As a recruiter, you’ll be sifting through candidates who don’t have the necessary skills for the job.
-This can be an arduous process.

 Recruitment technology virtually (no pun intended) eliminates the hassles of in-person recruiting or manual job board data entry:

 - Virtual recruitment is highly effective when used with communication platforms like Microsoft Teams and Slack.
 Tools like video chat platforms and applicant tracking systems are excellent ways to conduct interviews and gather online assessments.

 - Digital candidate sourcing and matching technology expedite recruitment processes like never before.
 An ATS can even be integrated with job boards.

 - An HRMS (human resource management system) bridges the skills gap by offering customizable training and learning modules and mentorship opportunities for candidates of all skill levels.

 Creating a positive candidate experience is not one of the newer challenges faced in recruitment.
 But it has become more difficult with the increase in virtual recruiting.
 Focusing on improving the candidate experience is vital because 75% of newly hired employees say a positive experience influenced their eventual acceptance of the job.

 The beauty of virtual recruitment tools is that they can make everything, from harvesting candidate resumes to requesting interviews, an automated, streamlined experience.
 It also promotes a transparent communication process, which is a great stress reliever for candidates.